 Thank you in advance for your patience and support during this time.

-Please Wear a Mask in Common Areas
+We Recommend a Mask in All Common Areas

-In order to keep our communities safe, we ask that all residents please wear a mask in any common area within our communities.
+In order to keep our communities safe, we recommend that all residents please wear a mask in any common area within our communities.
 Thank you for doing your part to ensure the health and safety of all community members.

 To Residents in Self-Isolation